TL;DR: Ok, there is a video on gvSIG Festival on diversity that cover most of the contents here.

 Make sure the evolution is fair

-Don’t push women to management, commercial or administrative tracks (unless they ask for it).
+Don’t push women to glue work, management, commercial or administrative tracks (unless they ask for it).
 It is very common to force women to pursue less technical tasks, something men don’t usually experience.
 Make sure you don’t have this bias and sponsor women on the IT track.
 If they survived to be on IT, it is because they want to be on IT.

 Compare the evolution with the rest of your employees.
 Are you giving raises to everyone?
 Don’t forget to add some indicators here, make sure you don’t force women to jump to another company to advance.
 Retain the talent by making sure you are being fair.

 Do you have former women employees?
 Ask for feedback!
 They have been there, they experienced it, they are the ones that know why you are leaking diversity.

 When you do an extra effort to give voice to the under-represented , you not only help them on their careers, you also normalize their presence and get the rest of the team used to consider them as equals.

 On meetings, make sure everyone say at least something.
 When going to events, make sure everyone has a chance to present something.
 When making decisions, make sure everyone have a vote.

 Last but not least, it is very important to invest on closing the gap.
 You have to make sure all members of your team are aware of the problem and actively working to fix it.

 While you find a good trainer to help you, you can start with these resources: